sakshigithubssuk/Aadsibot/README.md

 /start

 /newbot
-now you get your BOT-token in text
+now you get your BOT-token in text👍
 ## how to get geminiAPi key
 search in google gemini2.5pro then click on GetApikey click on create api key now you get copy it paste in .env done
 ### how to get razorpay_id